Jessica Hegg considers when faced with physical injury, physical recovery is the top priority, but what else deserves

 The “anterior” element means that pain most oven presents in the anterior (front) part of the ankle, mostly in actions such as kicking a ball or standing on tippy-toes.
 For this reason, the condition is also known as footballer’s ankle or dancer’s ankle.
 Essentially, the excess pressure on soft tissues causes bone spurs which impinge on (pinch) the nerves.

-The condition is normally associated either with acute trauma, like and ankle sprain, or chronic issues, such as overuse or improper footwear.
+The condition is normally associated either with acute trauma, like an ankle sprain, or chronic issues, such as overuse or improper footwear.

 People who participate in jumping sports, like basketball, are at risk for inversion ankle sprains.
-These injuries also happen in other settings, because some people are simply naturally predisposed to these types of injuries, usually do to poor posture or a prior ankle sprain.
+These injuries also happen in other settings, because some people are simply naturally predisposed to these types of injuries, usually due to poor posture or a prior ankle sprain.

 These sprains most often affect the anterior talofibular ligament (ATFL), which connects the leg bone to the ankle bone, and the calcaneal fibular ligament (CFL), which connects the fibula to the calcaneus, and the posterior talofibular ligament (PTFL), which is at the back of the ankle near the Achilles tendon.

 Normal X-Rays can usually diagnose the type and grade of injury.
-In some cases, such as those involving more pain than normal, an MRI or other test may be necessary to rule out other more serious injuries.
+In some cases, such as those involving more pain than normal, an MRI or other tests may be necessary to rule out other more serious injuries.